-Enter the apportionment fraction (decimal) here and on Schedule A, line 12, if not electing the double-weighted sales factor below.
+Enter the apportionment fraction (decimal) here and on Schedule A, line 10.

-Double-Weighted Sales Factor Formula Election
+▶ Part 2 - Double-Weighted Sales Factor Formula Election

 If you are not a sales factor weighted taxpayer, you may elect to give double-weight to the sales factor in the apportionment calculation.
-If you elect this calculation, enter an "X" on line 10 and complete lines 11 through 13.